ranbureand/multilingual-experiment/readme.markdown

 </h1>
 ```

-Again we have two different code blocks that are run only if specific conditions are met.
+Again, we have two different code blocks that are run only if specific conditions are met.

 We run the first code block when the language of the current page (`page.language`) is equal to the default language (`site.default_language`) defined in the `_config.yml` file.
 Through it we create a new variable named `url` by combining the `site.baseurl` (defined in the `_config.yml` file) and `/`, that is, the domain name of the site.
 Web surfers who browse the site in the default language are directed to the main page when they press on the title.